mkeen/rxcouch/README.md

 At first glance this is obviously different than the bare-bones initialization example above.
 We are using the `AuthorizationBehavior.cookie` enumerated type for readability's sake.

-The big detail to note here is that the final argument passed to the CouchDB initializer is an `Observable`.
+The big detail to note here is that the final argument passed to the CouchSession initializer is an `Observable`.
 In this example it's hardcoded.
 In a real-world implementation, you'll create an `Observable` that emits (for example) when a user submits a login form and pass that `Observable` into the initializer.

+It's common and recommended to share a single session instance across several CouchDB instances.

 Since we're hardcoding the credentials `Observable` argument, the above example will result in an authentication attempt being made to the speficied CouchDB host (without using HTTPS) immediately.